janhebbel/OBJ-Renderer/README.md

-# Flight-Sim
+# OBJ-Renderer
-A small little flight sim game that features just some basic movement, one jet, but a few cool computer graphics techniques.
+A rudimentary OBJ file parser that transforms vertex data into a custom scene data structure and renders it using the Direct3D 11 API.